niilante/phpcart/README.md

 This is a proof-of-concept and is not intended to replace any existing server-side techniques.

-Bear in mind that there are a few things you need to change on the main `jquery.shop.js` file, namely:
+Bear in mind that there are a few things you need to change on the main `index.php` file, namely:

 * Adding Products  to Shopping Cart